roytang/blog/content/posts/2008/04/shadowmoor-sneak-peek.md

 **

-use these to fill out your curve, they&'re especially useful to stop the &#8220;evasive hill giant&#8221; cycle.
+use these to fill out your curve, they're especially useful to stop the &#8220;evasive hill giant&#8221; cycle.

 [Lurebound Scarecrow][6]